The Vermont Statutes Online

 (3) The Board’s certification of the results of any election shall be conclusive as to findings unless reviewed under proceedings instituted for the prevention of prohibited practices in section 965 of this title.

-(h) A representative chosen by secret ballot for the purposes of collective bargaining by a majority of the votes cast shall be the exclusive representative of all the employees in such unit for a minimum of one year.
-Such representative shall be eligible for reelection.
+(h) A representative chosen for the purposes of collective bargaining by a majority of the votes cast by secret ballot or certified pursuant to subdivision (g)(4) of this section shall be the exclusive representative of all the employees in the bargaining unit for a minimum of one year.
+The representative shall be eligible for reelection or for recertification pursuant to subdivision (g)(4) of this section.

 (i) The Board, by rule, shall prescribe a uniform procedure for the resolution of employee grievances submitted through the collective bargaining machinery.
 If the collective bargaining agreement does not provide that binding arbitration will be the final step of the negotiated grievance procedure pursuant to section 926 of this chapter, the final step of the negotiated grievance procedure, if required, shall be a hearing and final determination by the Board.
 Grievance hearings conducted by the Board shall be informal and not subject to the rules of pleading procedure, and evidence of the courts of the State.
 Any employee or group of employees included in a duly certified bargaining unit may be represented before the Board by its bargaining representative’s counsel or designated executive staff employees or by any individual the Board may permit at its discretion.